CoregoLabs/Proposal/README.md

 #### Developer Console

 The developer console is a pivotal tool, aiding teams in navigating the coretime market and managing their owned regions.
 Corego stands out as the only cloud management platform tailored exclusively for the Polkadot ecosystem.
 It mirrors the capabilities of centralized cloud computing management platforms; it will provide valuable data and reporting, inform users via alerts, and eventually offer recommendations based on machine learning models to improve resource allocation.
-Ultimately, the developer console’s key focus is to optimize teams computing spendings.
+Ultimately, the developer console's key focus is to optimize teams' computing spending.

 We have split the developer console into two sections: Coretime management and alerts.

-**Coretime Managment**
+**Coretime Management**

 This section is further subdivided into three subsequent sections, which are described in detail below.